On the Strong Feller Property of Stochastic Delay Differential Equations with Singular Drift: Introduction

 where $W$ is a $d$-dimensional Brownian motion, $B:\R_{\geq0}\times C\left([-r,0],\R^d\right)\to\R^d$ is measurable and strictly sublinear in the second variable, $\sigma:\R_{\geq0}\times\R^d\to\R^{d\times d}$ is measurable, bounded, non-degenerate and Lipschitz in space and $b\in L_{loc}^q\left(\R_{\geq0};L^p\left(\R^d\right)\right)$ where $1<p,q$ fulfill

 The well-posedness and stability of equation \eqref{eq} without a delay drift term, i.e. $B\equiv0$, has been studied thoroughly: Krylov and R\"ockner have shown existence and uniqueness for the special case $\sigma\equiv Id$ in \cite{KrylovRoeckner}, which had elaborated previous results, for example of Portenko \cite{Portenko}, Veretennikov \cite{Ver} and Zvonkin \cite{Zvonkin}.
-Mart\'inez and Gy\"ongy have proven well-posedness for non-constant $\sigma$ in \cite{Gyoengy2001}, however under the stricter assumption $b\in L^{2d+2}(\R^{d+1})$.
+In \cite{RUTKOWSKI}, Rutkowski considered pathwise uniqueness for stochastic one-dimensional equations with singular drift involving local time conditions which were introduced by Barlow and Perkins.
+Mart\'inez and Gy\"ongy have proven well-posedness for non-constant $\sigma$ in \cite{Gyoengy2001}, however, under the stricter assumption $b\in L^{2d+2}(\R^{d+1})$.
 In \cite{Zhang2011}, Zhang was able to improve it further by only assuming $\abs{\nabla_x\sigma^{i,j}}\in L_{loc}^q\left(\R_{\geq0};L^p\left(\R^d\right)\right)$, $i,j=1,\dots, d$.
-In \cite{Stefan}, we extended the well-posedness result of Zhang \cite{Zhang2011} to the delay case, essentially by using a combination of Zvonkin's transformation, several Girsanov techniques and a stochastic Gronwall lemma from von Renesse and Scheutzow in \cite{Scheutzow,Renesse}.
+Gawarecki and Mandrekar have studied SDEs with discontinuous drift and their connection to unbounded spin-systems in \cite{Gawarecki}.
+Blei and Engelbert have analyzed one-dimensional equations with so-called generalized drifts in \cite{BLEI} and haven given sufficient and necessary criteria for existence and uniqueness in distribution.
+A nonlinear Kolmogorov equation for stochastic functional delay differential equations with jumps has been proven by Cordoni, Di Persio and Oliva in \cite{Cordoni2017}.
+Cordoni and Di Persio have also shown existence and uniqueness of mild solutions for stochastic reaction-diffusion equations on networks with dynamic time-delayed boundary conditions in \cite{CORDONI2017583} and have considered an application to a stochastic optimal control problem.
+In \cite{Stefan1}, we extended the well-posedness result of Zhang \cite{Zhang2011} to the delay case, essentially by using a combination of Zvonkin's transformation, several Girsanov techniques and a stochastic Gronwall lemma from von Renesse and Scheutzow in \cite{Scheutzow,Renesse}.
 The existence of a unique strong solution for SDDEs with singular drift has also been shown in \cite{ChinesischerTyp}.